iliasmansouri/iliasmansouri/README.md

 Hello I'm Ilias!

 When I am not contemplating code you might find me playing an instrument, make and consume delicious food, read a book (or two) or mayhaps even exercise.
+Deeply passionate about AI, I love to find ways on how to integrate it into useful ideas and products for the world.

 ### Languages
 ![Python](https://img.shields.io/badge/-Python-000?&logo=Python)